 The Sinnis Laboratory is part of the Johns Hopkins Malaria Research Institute, committed to the pursuit of basic science research that translates into solutions targeting one of the most important infectious diseases in the world.
 Malaria, caused by protozoan parasites of the genus Plasmodium, is transmitted to humans by infected Anopheles mosquitoes.
-The evolution of drug resistance by the parasite, and insecticide resistance by the mosquito, have created an urgent need for new strategies to control and ultimately eliminate malaria.
+The evolution of drug resistance by the parasite, and insecticide resistance by the mosquito, have created an urgent need for new strategies to control and ultimately eradicate this scourge.

-We focus on the transmission of sporozoites from mosquito to mammalian host and how these parasites overcome physical and immunological obstacles to establishing infection.
-Sporozoites, the infective stage of the malaria parasite, make an impressive journey from the midgut wall of the mosquito where they emerge from oocysts, to their final destination in the mammalian liver (see picture below).
-Using biochemical, cell biological and genetic approaches, as well as intravital imaging, we aim to understand the molecular interactions between sporozoites and their mosquito and mammalian hosts that enable the parasite to initiate infection.
+Our research focuses on the infective stage of the malaria parasite, sporozoites, which are inoculated into the skin by infected mosquitoes.
+Sporozoites make an impressive journey from the midgut wall of the mosquito where they emerge from oocysts, to their final destination, the mammalian liver (see picture below).
+Using biochemical, cell biological, and genetic approaches as well as intravital imaging and proteomics, we aim to understand the molecular interactions between sporozoites and their mosquito and mammalian hosts that enable the parasite to initiate infection.
+Recently we have started investigating the quantitative dynamics of sporozoite transmission, an understudied yet important area of inquiry if we are to improve our epidemiologic models and define the minimum efficacy required of transmission blocking interventions.

 Mosquitoes inoculate sporozoites into the dermis of the mammalian host as they probe for blood.
-Once inoculated, sporozoites actively move through the dermis to fine a blood vessel, which they penetrate to enter the circulation and go to the liver.
-Using a rodent malaria model we have determined the sporozoite inoculum (Medica & Sinnis 2005), the kinetics with which sporozoites exit the dermis (Yamauchi et al. 2007), and the probability of infection after a single infectious bite (Aleshnick et al., unpublished data).
-Our work suggests that this is a significant bottleneck for the parasite.
-Intra-vital imaging of sporozoites in the skin, has led to the demonstration that sporozoites recognize blood vessels and alter their speed and trajectories when in the vicinity of a vessel (Hopp et al. 2015).
-Current work focuses on the host innate and adaptive immune response to sporozoites at the inoculation site and understanding the mechanism(s) by which sporozoites recognize and penetrate blood vessels.
+Once inoculated, sporozoites actively move through the dermis to find a blood vessel, which they penetrate to enter the circulation and go to the liver.
+Using a rodent malaria model we have determined the sporozoite inoculum (Medica & Sinnis 2005), the kinetics with which sporozoites exit the dermis (Yamauchi et al. 2007), and the probability of infection after a single infectious bite (Aleshnick et al. 2020); establishing that this is a bottleneck for the parasite and a promising target for intervention.
+More recently, we are investigating sporozoite behavior and host interactions at the inoculation site using quantitative intravital imaging (Hopp et al 2015; Hopp et al. 2021).
+Ongoing projects focus on the innate and adaptive immune response to sporozoites at the inoculation site, understanding the mechanism(s) by which sporozoites recognize and penetrate blood vessels, and connecting the dots between mosquito parasite burden and disease likelihood in the mammalian host.

-CSP is the major surface protein of the sporozoite, forming a dense coat on the surface of the parasite.
-CSP is also the basis of RTS,S, the only malaria vaccine candidate to show efficacy in Phase III clinical trials.
-Despite its importance, our understanding of CSP structure and function is limited and we believe that elucidating how this protein functions will inform future malaria vaccine design.
+CSP, is the major surface protein of the sporozoite, forming a dense coat on the surface of the parasite.
+CSP is also the basis of the only malaria vaccine to show efficacy in Phase III clinical trials, namely RTS,S. Despite its importance, our understanding of CSP structure and function is limited and we believe that elucidating how this protein functions will inform future malaria vaccine design.

-Our previous studies demonstrate that CSP has two conformational states, an adhesive conformation in which the TSR domain is exposed and a nonadhesive conformation in which the N-terminus masks this domain.
-As sporozoites travel from mosquito midgut to mammalian liver, the cell-adhesion domain is masked, maintaining sporozoites in a migratory state (Coppi et al., 2011).
-Upon arrival in the liver, the N-terminal domain is proteolytically cleaved and the cell-adhesion domain is exposed (Coppi et al., 2005; Coppi et al., 2011).
-Processing is triggered by the highly sulfated heparan sulfate proteoglycans of the liver, which serves as a signal for the sporozoite to switch from a migratory to an invasive state (Coppi et al 2007).
-We are currently focused on determining the structure of the N-terminus of CSP, the function of the central repeat region and the identity of the parasite protease that cleaves CSP.
+Our previous studies demonstrate that CSP has two conformational states and that this enables the sporozoite to make its remarkable journey from the mosquito midgut to the mammalian liver.
+During its migration phase, the cell-adhesion domain in the carboxy-terminus is masked by the N-termial domain which is then proteolytically cleaved when the parasite reaches the liver (Coppi et al. 2005; Coppi et al. 2011).
+Processing is triggered when sporozoites contact the highly sulfated heparan sulfate proteoglycans in the liver, which serves as a signal to the sporozoite that it has arrived in the liver and to switch from a migratory to an invasive state (Coppi et al. 2007).
+We are currently interested in determining the structure of the N-terminus of CSP, the function of the central repeat region and the identity of the parasite protease that cleaves CSP.

 Our work on CSP and another sporozoite adhesin, TRAP (Ejigiri et al 2012), demonstrates the vital role that parasite proteases play in sporozoite motility and infectivity.
 We are actively working to identify the CSP protease and have expanded our work to dissect the function of other Plasmodium serine and cysteine proteases expressed by pre-erythrocytic stages.
 Ultimately the goal of this work is to screen inhibitors of critical proteases and validate them as drug targets.